-Guess you could say we are a bit sick of soup everyday so we decided to make a nice risotto for dinner.
+Guess you could say we are a bit sick of soup everyday so we decided to make a nice Aged Black Garlic Risotto with Chanterelle and Oyster Mushroomsor dinner.
 Now, neither of us consider risotto “healthy” but I do consider my version a bit more, since it does not include cheese, don’t worry it is still very creamy!

 I have had mushrooms, especially fresh picked chanterelles, on my mind since hearing about Pim’s foraging excursion.
 Now I was not able to actually “fresh” pick mine but they were still very nice, thanks to Solano Mushrooms.
 Solano was one of my first stops during our market excursion over the weekend and they were a perfect addition to my basic risotto recipe.
 In addition to these beautiful mushrooms I have a couple heads of Black Garlic, from Marx Food, that I have been dying to use.
 I have used black garlic before, but was equally as excited as the first time, to start creating some new dishes.
 Ummm, black aged garlic and assorted mushrooms; YUM!